 Dachshunds as family dogs

-Sausage dogs are very keen of warmth and comfort, they are not very playful like other dogs, they do like physical activities like going on walkies with their human.
+Sausage dogs are very keen on warmth and comfort, they are not very playful like other dogs, they do physical activities like going on walkies with their human.
 But they are not very fond of playing with kids.

 Of course, every dog is an individual, not all dachshunds are the same in terms of character.
 Dachshunds can be trained to be kid-friendly, but one unavoidable issue is their fragile backs.
 This is the main reason why dachshunds are not the best dogs for kids.
 The only way a dachshund can be a child’s companion is if the kid is taught to be dachshund friendly and handle them carefully not to hurt their backs.